-- node name is beaconed automatically by the node every five minutes, so the node name must contain your callsign.
-Recommended names follow the (callsign)-(label) format, such as AD5BC-MOBILE or AD5BC-120SE.
-As a general rule node names should be kept as short as possible, while clearly and uniquely identifying the node. - Password Set a new administration password for the node.
+Password

+Set a new administration password for the node.
 Enter it again in the Retype Password box to verify it is correct.
+You can click the eye icon at the right of the password fields to toggle between hidden and visible text.
 The first time a node is configured it will require you to change the password.
-Be sure to remember or record the new password so you can use it for any future administrative tasks on the node. - Node Description This is not a required field, but it is a good place to describe the features or function of this device.
+Be sure to remember or record the new password so you can use it for any future administrative tasks on the node.

+Node Description

+This is not a required field, but it is a good place to describe the features or function of this device.
 Many operators use this field to list their contact information, the radio model and antenna specifications, or the tactical purpose for the node.
+There are no character restrictions in the field, but the maximum length allowed is 210 characters.

+Mesh RF

-There are no character restrictions in the field, but the maximum length allowed is 210 characters. - Mesh RF The IP Address, Netmask, and SSID fields are automatically calculated for you based on the unique MAC (Media Access Control) address of your node.
+The IP Address, Netmask, and SSID fields are automatically calculated for you based on the unique MAC (Media Access Control) address of your node.
 Do not change these settings.
-Everything under the LAN and WAN columns can be left unchanged for now. - Channel and Channel Width Nodes communicate only with other nodes that use the same channel and channel width.
-You can determine the correct settings by talking with other local node operators to find out which settings are required for joining their networks. - Active Settings See the Configuration Deep Dive section for more information about these and other settings in the Mesh RF column. - Use the dropdown list to select the maximum output power for this device.
+Everything under the LAN and WAN columns can be left unchanged for now.

+Channel and Channel Width

+Nodes communicate only with other nodes that use the same SSID, channel and channel width.
+You can determine the correct settings by talking with other local node operators to find out which settings are required for joining their networks.

+See the Configuration Deep Dive section for more information about these and other settings in the Mesh RF column.

+Power & Distance Settings

+If you have Link Quality Manager disabled, you will see the Power & Distance settings.

+- Use the dropdown list to select the maximum output power for this device.
 Remember that amateur operators are required to use the minimum power necessary to make contact with other stations. - Use the slider to select the maximum distance you estimate between your node and other neighboring nodes.
-A value of zero will tell the node to automatically determine the correct distance value. - Some devices have max power levels that change depending on the channel or frequency being used, and in that case the max level may change when you save the settings.
-The output power will be capped at the max level supported by the hardware for that frequency. - Once these settings have been adjusted, click the Apply button.
+The default value is zero which tells the node to automatically determine the correct distance value to the farthest neighbor node. - Some devices have max power levels that change depending on the channel or frequency being used, and in that case the max level may change when you save the settings.
+The output power will be capped at the max level supported by the hardware for that frequency.

+Power & Link Quality Settings

+If you have Link Quality Manager enabled, you will see the Power & Link Quality settings.

+• Use the dropdown list to select the maximum output power for this device.
+Remember that amateur operators are required to use the minimum power necessary to make contact with other stations.

+- Max Distance is the maximum distance between nodes at which you can expect to achieve a usable radio link.
+The default value is 50 miles / 80 kilometers, but you can adjust this setting if your node is only able to maintain a usable radio link with nearby nodes. - Min SNR is the minimum Signal-to-Noise ratio that you require in order to reliably pass data between nodes.
+The default is 15 dB, but you can lower this value if you require your node to continue passing data even on links that have reduced signal characteristics. - Min Quality is the minimum Link Quality required in order to reliably pass data between nodes.
+This is calculated as the moving average of total sent packets over total sent packets plus retransmissions.
+For example, if the node had to send every packet twice for it to be successfully received, the link quality would be 50%.